ReginaExMachina/fire-emblem-matcher/README.md

 <code>fire-emblem-matchmaker</code> uses the Gale-Shapley algorithm to make matches.

-With this algorithm the 'men' (or the group proposing) typically ends up with a matches that are higher up in their preference list than the 'women' (aka the group being proposed to).
+With this algorithm the 'men' (or the group proposing) typically end up with matches higher up in their preference list than the 'women' (aka the group being proposed to).

-Thefore in Awakening the proposer group is the <b>female</b> characters, but in Fates it's the <b>males</b>.
-This prioritizes the child-bearing units (so to speak) so that they get the best possible matches.
+That means we can prioritize the child-bearing units (so to speak) ensuring that they get the best possible matches.
+Thus in Awakening the proposer group is the female characters, but in Fates it's the males.

 For more info check out the <a href = "https://en.wikipedia.org/wiki/Stable_marriage_problem">Wiki</a>.

 ###Issues

-Does not yet include the player unit's choice or the effect it would have on the remaining matches.
+Does not yet include the player unit's choice (ie. Kamui) or the effect it would have on the remaining matches.

 ###Author